-The real analytic diffeomorphism in (\ref{eq:canonical}) is $K$-equivariant and compatible which the canonical (linear) momentum maps for the $K$-action, where $K$ is the connected integration of the fixed point set of the involution.

-\end{theorem} Theorem \ref{thm:canonical} describes any symplectic (co)adjoint orbit of a compact Lie algebra as a compactification of a domain in a cotangent bundle with its Liouville symplectic form.
+The real analytic diffeomorphism in (\ref{eq:canonical}) is $\KK$-equivariant and compatible with the canonical (linear) momentum maps for the $\KK$-action, where $\KK$ is the connected integration of the fixed point set of the involution. \end{theorem} Theorem \ref{thm:canonical} describes any symplectic (co)adjoint orbit of a compact Lie algebra as a compactification of a domain in a cotangent bundle with its Liouville symplectic form.

-To any Lie algebra involution on $\gg$ there corresponds a non-compact semisimple Lie algebra which is a real form of the complexification of $\gg$.
-If the opposite involution acts on the adjoint orbit $X\subset \gg$ with non-empty fixed point set, then to $X$ there corresponds an adjoint orbit $X^\vee$ of the non-compact semisimple Lie algebra and a holomorphic adjoint orbit $\cO$ of the complexified Lie algebra, such that
+To any Lie algebra involution on $\gg$, there corresponds a non-compact semisimple Lie algebra $\hh$, which is a real form of the complexification of $\gg$.
+If the opposite involution acts on the adjoint orbit $X\subset \gg$ with non-empty fixed point set, then to $X$ there corresponds an adjoint orbit $X^\vee$ of $\hh$ and a holomorphic adjoint orbit $\cO$ of the complexified Lie algebra, such that